 This hybrid course will be presented 50% in-person and 50% online.
-After Nov.
-28, the University has mandated that all classes and exams will move online.
+The weeks of Jan.
+11 and Jan.
+18 the University has mandated that all classes and exams will be online.
 Please see the course schedule for how to attend class that week.

-• The in-person classes will take place every Wednesday in 352 Drinko Hall.
+- Our in-person classes will start Jan.
+26 and take place every Tuesday in 280 Pomerene. - Our live synchronous distance learning classes will take place every Thursday on Zoom: https://go.osu.edu/comm2221\sp21\zoom

-• The live synchronous distance learning classes will take place every Friday on Zoom: How this course works
+How this course works